neurogym/neurogym/docs/envs.md

 ### DelayedComparison

+Doc:

-Logic: Two-alternative forced choice task in which the subject has to compare two stimuli separated by a delay to decide which one has a higher frequency.
+        Two-alternative forced choice task in which the subject

+        has to compare two stimuli separated by a delay to decide

+        which one has a higher frequency.

+        dt: Timestep duration. (def: 100 (ms), int)

+        rewards:

+            R_ABORTED: given when breaking fixation. (def: -0.1, float)

+            R_CORRECT: given when correct. (def: +1., float)

+            R_FAIL: given when incorrect. (def: 0., float)

+        timing: Description and duration of periods forming a trial.

 Reference paper:

 [Neuronal Population Coding of Parametric Working Memory](https://www.jneurosci.org/content/30/28/9424)

 Default Period timing (ms)